d2104/Final-Project/README.md

 Power Output: pOut = pIn - pLoss , where pIn is Power Input

+*pIn is equal to P

-Efficiency: Eff = pOut/pIN over the range [0,125] for pIN
+Efficiency: Eff = pOut/pIn over the range [0,125] for pIn

 The following set of variables, equations, and values were used to create the Endurance Plot: